-Among many home networks, especially wireless sensor networks have been attracted in many fields of monitoring applications, e.g., health care and food industries, agriculture, and security [4], since a very small sensing-device can process information on sensing by itself and it can communicate with the other ones [3].
-In the sensor network, each sensorbased node is expected to work by a battery for a few years.
-Thus, low power consumption of the node is greatly needed [5],[6].
+Among many home networks, especially wireless sensor networks have been attracted in many fields of monitoring applications, e.g., health care and food industries, agriculture, and security [5], since a very small sensing-device can process information on sensing by itself and it can communicate with the other ones [3].
+In the sensor network, each sensor-based node is expected to work by a battery for a few years.
+Thus, low power consumption of the node is greatly needed [6],[7].

-On the other hand, there are techniques of topology for the sensor-based network as follows: topology evaluation [7]-[9] and topology control [10]-[12].
-In addition, among many wireless communication standards for sensor networks, particularly, the standard as ZigBee [4],[5],[13] has been investigated in [14],[15].
-There are also techniques of topology in the applications of ZigBee as follows: sensors deployment [16],[17] and power consumption [18]-[20].
+On the other hand, there are techniques of topology for the sensor-based network as follows: topology evaluation [8]-[10] and topology control [11]-[13].
+In addition, among many wireless communication standards for sensor networks, particularly, the standard as ZigBee [5],[6],[14] has been investigated in [15],[16].
+There are also techniques of topology in the applications of ZigBee as follows: sensors deployment [17],[18] and power consumption [19]-[21].

 However, in the home, when a personal or local area network is built by wireless communication, each device is required to be a build-in the function of wireless communication.
-In addition, concerning to be used for daily life in the home, there are very important issues about the place with the devices located, the deployment of the devices, and the power consumption of the devices.
+In addition, concerning to be used for our daily lives in the home, there are very important issues about the place with the devices located, the deployment of the devices, and the power consumption of the devices.
 Thus, it is important to know the power consumption on network topologies built in the home.

-In this paper, to take account of efficient topologies for the home by wireless communication, we present the power consumption on topologies for a ZigBee sensor-based home network by simulation studies.
-Simulation results show that the power consumption can keep low relatively by deploying some relaying nodes on the topologies.
+In this paper, to take account of efficient topologies for the home by wireless communication, we present the power

-Manuscript received February 25, 2012; revised March 29, 2012.
-This work was supported in part by KAKENILI (C) (23500100) 2011 in Japan
+Manuscript received August 8, 2012.
+This work was supported in part by KAKENHI (C) (23500100), 2011 in Japan.